-The first film shot that used Cinespeed was actually Mission Impossible 1, which Libreri was working on.
+The first film shot that used Cinespeed was actually Mission: Impossible, which Libreri was working on.
 In the shot the camera circled Tom Cruise as he kissed Emmanuelle Beart on a rough turntable.
-It was successfully smoothed and retimed using a combination of traditional 2D and Cinespeed.
-“We were basically presented with a working prototype of a system for retiming” recalls Libreri, “while the shot was actually cut from the film, it worked well” he joked.
+It was successfully smoothed and re-timed using a combination of traditional 2D and Cinespeed.
+“We were basically presented with a working prototype of a system for re-timing” recalls Libreri, “while the shot was actually cut from the film, it worked well.”

-“I believe Mass Illusion (where I was) and Cinesite London in 1996 (Dan Piponi, later of ESC) were the first companies to do oflow based effects that were not retiming per se.
-Tracking brush strokes and 3d plants (What Dreams May come, fall 1996) and the bullet time effect (Matrix, winter 1997) in our case, and some simple effect in the space movie whose title I forget for Cinesite. ” recalls Jasmin.
+“I believe Mass Illusion (where I was) and Cinesite London in 1996 (Dan Piponi, later of ESC) were the first companies to do oflow based effects that were not re-timing per se.
+Tracking brush strokes and 3d plants (What Dreams May Come, fall 1996) and the bullet time effect (Matrix, winter 1997) in our case, and some simple effects in the space movie whose title I forget for Cinesite,” recalls Jasmin.

 Two other programmers hired at this time at Mass Illusions were George Borshukov and Dan Piponi.
 The two would form a powerful team and both would be instrumental with advances in oflow during the production of WDMC and the Matrix films that would follow.

-What Dreams May Come (WDMC) involved tracking for paint strokes, 3d elements plus warper 3-d models using the oflow.
-The team at Mass Illusions (which later became Manex) would go on to win two back to back Oscars first with WDMC and then the Matrix.
+What Dreams May Come involved tracking for paint strokes, 3d elements plus warper 3-d models using the oflow.
+The team at Mass Illusion (which later became Manex) would go on to win two back to back Oscars first with WDMC and then the Matrix.